 The strain gauge bridge amplifiers provide regulated excitation voltage and convert the mv/V output signal into another form of signal that is more useful to the user.
 The signal generated by the strain gage bridge is a low strength signal and may not work with other components of the system, such as PLC, data acquisition modules (DAQ) or computers.
 Thus, pressure sensor signal conditioner functions include excitation voltage, noise filtering or attenuation, signal amplification, and output signal conversion.

-Furthermore, the change in the amplifier output is calibrated to be proportional to the pressure applied to the flexure, which can be calculated via the pressure sensor circuit equation.
+Furthermore, the change in the pressure sensor amplifier output is calibrated to be proportional to the pressure applied to the flexure, which can be calculated via the pressure sensor circuit equation.

 Pressure sensors can be classified in terms of the type of pressure measurements they gauge as well as the pressuring-sensing technology the transducer operates.
 In that regard, there are three methods to measure pressure: differential, absolute, and gauge.